joel-wright/openstack-notes/swift-service/design.md

 SwiftService.capabilities(url=None, options=None)
 ```

-All the above operations behave in the obvious fashion except for upload, which
+All the above operations behave in the obvious fashion, either taking a string
+or list of strings to represent object/container names, except for upload, which
 has a specification for the object list as follows (example usage of this API
 follows later):